corylk/WinMpcTrayIcon/README.md

 ### Configuration

 The default configuration expects an mpd instance on localhost and mpc to be added to the system's PATH environment variable.
 Alternatively, build with your own configuration in `appsettings.json`.

-## Known issues

-* Icons do not update automatically when playing stops on it's own or when MPD is controlled via other clients.